jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (b) each day of the portfolio allocation period; and (c) each portfolio investor class to which the investor belongs on the day.
 Formula
-(5) The formula is— investor fraction × (income – loss)– (expenses – rebates). days in allocation period Definition of items in formula
+(5) The formula is—investor fraction × (income – loss)– (expenses – rebates).days in allocation period
+Definition of items in formula
 (6) In the formula,—
   (a) investor fraction is the portfolio investor interest fraction of the investor as part of the portfolio investor class on the day: